Utility Workers Face Many Hazards on the Job

 - Crush injuries

 - Fall injuries

 - Overexertion injuries

 Common Causes of Utility Worker Injuries

 According to the Bureau of Labor Statistics (BLS), there were 554.9 million workers in the utilities sector as of January 2019.
 These courageous workers are at risk of sustaining various injuries due to the dangerous nature of the job.
-Some of the most common utility worker injuries our Philadelphia workers’ compensation lawyers have seen include:
+Some of the most common utility worker injuries our workers’ compensation lawyers have seen include:

 - Electric Shock/Electrocution – Utility workers often work with electricity and therefore may suffer electric shock, electrocution, or burns from fires or explosions.
 Employers must comply with the applicable OSHA electrical safety standards to assist in the prevention of such injuries.